 It’s important to talk with a doctor if you have chronic or severe flank pain, especially if you’re also experiencing other symptoms.

-Some common causes include:
+Some of the more common causes of flank pain include:

-- infection in the spine
+- bladder infection

 - spinal fracture

-- disk disease
+- disc disease

 - pinched nerve in the back